Updated: March 25, 2017

 - You get what you pay for

 What a fun flashlight to review!
-The Foursevens Mini 123 stays very true to its name, being just 2.3 inches long and weighing under 1 ounce.
+The Foursevens Mini 123 stays very true to its name, being just 2.3 inches long and weighing under 1 ounce it truly is one of the best small flashlights under 100 bucks.
 While testing the Mini 123, I was seriously impressed by the amount of power that the little guy can exert.
 216 lumens to be exact, and all of that from just one CR123A battery.
-While it arrives without any accessories, it does get delivered with your first CR123A battery to get you started straight away.
-During the test, I was able to get about 120-hours of use out of one of these batteries, while the manufacturer says you can get up to 150 hours in total.
+While it arrives without any accessories, it does get delivered with your first small CR123A battery to get you started straight away.
+During the test, I was able to get about 120-hours of use out of one of these small batteries, while the manufacturer says you can get up to 150 hours in total.

-All in all, I would suggest that anyone that works or spends a lot of time outdoors, has one of these either on their key ring, or at the very least stored in their backpack ready to go.
+All in all, I would suggest that anyone that works or spends a lot of time outdoors and is looking for a cheap compact light, has one of these either on their key ring, or at the very least stored in their backpack ready to go as this is without a doubt the best small flashlight under 100 dollars.

 - Weighs under 1 ounce